 There is no minimum gift amount required to support facilities, unless a donor is interested in a specific naming opportunity.

 The College welcomes gifts of tangible property, such as art work, rare books, or musical instruments.
 So as to meet Amherst's mission and need, all of these gifts must first be accepted by the College.
 Once accepted, a Deed of Gift is prepared so as to officially transfer title of the property to Amherst.
-For more detail, please contact the appropriate College department, or the Director of Leadership Giving.
+For more detail, please contact the appropriate College department, or the Development Office.

 Donors who wish to make their endowment or capital gift over time can do so with a formal pledge.
 Most pledges are for five years, but can be extended for seven in special circumstances.